menu

 Setting & Lifestyle

 Westport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite the fact that it is a small city, Westport has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.